Phiyan18/Real-Estate/README.md

 ---

-## 🧑‍💻 Author

-**Phiyan**
-Engineering Student & Geospatial Enthusiast
-📧 *Contact:* (optional – add email or LinkedIn if you wish)

----

-## 📜 License
+## License

 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

 ---

-## 💡 Future Improvements
+## Future Improvements

-- 🛰️ Time-lapse visualization of urban expansion
+-  Time-lapse visualization of urban expansion
-- 🤖 Integration with AI-based building classification models
+-  Integration with AI-based building classification models
-- 🌆 Automated multi-region comparison and dashboard view
+-  Automated multi-region comparison and dashboard view
-- 📦 Web-based deployment using Streamlit or Dash
+-  Web-based deployment using Streamlit or Dash

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 1. Fork the repository